nescalante/bonanza/Readme.md

 #### `options.templates`

-An object with a set of [mustache](https://mustache.github.io/) templates.
+An object with a set of [mustache](https://mustache.github.io/) templates or functions.
 Here you have a detailed table with all that you need to replace:

 Property  | Default                       | Usage
 --------- | ----------------------------- | ---------------------------------------